FakeSalamander/TES3MP-mumble-deploy/README.md

 ## Attribution

+Thank you to GrimKriegor for the original TES3MP-deploy script.

 Big thanks to Testman, Shnatsel, Shatur and the TES3MP community for their intense testing, debugging contributions and suggestions.